BillJr99/Ursinus-CS474/_pages/Projects/proj-final.md

     - "Each item required for a grade of B is included"
     - "The group consists of at least 2 and no more than 3 members"
     - "The project submitted was substantially consistent with the project proposed to and approved by the Professor"
+    - "The project includes revisions based on user stakeholder feedback of the design and/or prototype, and includes a report of those revisions"
     b:
     - "Each item required for a grade of C is included"
     - "A substantial design report is included in the submission which documents the affordances and signifiers, modalities, design testing and feedback obtained during the project"